svetlik/movieDB/README.md

 In order to interact with the database, a visitor has to sign up with a name, email and a password, and then log in.

-After log in, several functionalities become available to the logged-in visitor:
+After login, several functionalities become available to the logged-in visitor:
 - creation of categories
   - a category has only a name
 - creation of movies